Acceptable investments for an Active Investor Plus Visa

 If you applied between 1 April and 9 June 2025

-If you applied for your visa between 1 April and 9 June 2025, the previous requirements will apply to you.
-This means you will be able to place your committed funds in bank accounts or term deposits for a maximum of 6 months altogether before they are called on by the fund manager.
+If you applied for your visa between 1 April 2025 and 9 June 2025, the previous requirements will apply to you.
+This means:

-If you want the new requirements to apply to your visa, you will be offered a variation of conditions (VOC) when we assess your transfer and investment documents.
-This review happens after your resident visa is granted.
-If approved you will receive a VOC letter outlining your new conditions.
+If you want the new requirements to apply to your visa during your investment period, you will be offered a variation of conditions (VOC) when we assess your transfer and investment documents.
+This review happens when your resident visa is granted.
+If approved you will receive a confirmation outlining your new conditions.

 Listed equities are equities listed on a public stock exchange (such as the New Zealand Stock Exchange).
 They can include shares in an individual company or exchange traded funds (ETFs).